Mid-East Region, Ireland: Territorial change

 Under an EU revision to NUTS designations in 2018, County Louth was transferred from the Border Region to the Mid-East Region, increasing the number of Mid-East counties from 3 to 4.
 Due to its position along the Dublin–Belfast corridor and strong economic ties with the Greater Dublin Area, Louth was removed from the Border Region despite sharing a border with Northern Ireland.
 These changes had a number of implications.
-Although the least populous county in the Mid-East, the region's two largest towns are now Dundalk and Drogheda, which are both in County Louth, and are Ireland's 6th and 8th largest towns respectively.
+Although the least populous county in the Mid-East, the region's two largest towns are now Drogheda and Dundalk, which are both in County Louth, and are Ireland's 6th and 7th largest towns respectively.
 With the addition of Louth, the Mid-East Region now also shares a border with Northern Ireland.

 Demographics

 The Mid-East is the second fastest growing region in Ireland after Dublin.
 All four counties in the Mid-East have population growth rates well above the national average of 3.7%.
 The Greater Dublin Area refers to Dublin and its three surrounding counties, Meath, Kildare and Wicklow, and contains 40% of the population of the state.
 Since the 2018 boundary changes, the population of Dublin and the Mid-East combined now stands at over 2 million.

-According to the 2016 census, the Mid-East had a population of 688,857, which constitutes 14.5% of the national population.
+According to the 2022 census, the Mid-East had a population of 764,154, which constitutes 14.84% of the national population.
 Its population density was 100 persons per km, the second highest in the country.
 Kildare is the largest county in the Mid-East by population, and Meath is the largest by land area.
 Louth is the region's smallest county by both population and area.

 The Mid-East contains Leinster's only Gaeltacht areas, both located in County Meath, at Ráth Chairn and Baile Ghib.
-They were founded by emigrants from Galway in 1935 and 1937 respectively.
+They were founded by emigrants from County Galway in 1935 and 1937 respectively.
 With just 1,771 native Irish speakers between them, spread over a total area of 44km2, they are the two smallest Gaeltachts in Ireland.
 According to the 2016 Census, the percentage of Irish speakers by county in the Mid-East is: Kildare (40.2%), Meath (38.6%), Wicklow (36.6%) and Louth (34.1%).
 Louth has the lowest percentage of Irish speakers of any county in Ireland.

-The region has many large urban areas and contains 24 towns with a population of over 5,000; 14 of which have a population of over 10,000.
-10 of these are located in Kildare, 7 in Meath, 5 in Wicklow and 2 in Louth.
+The region has many large urban areas and contains 27 towns with a population of over 5,000 (11 in Kildare, 8 in Meath, 5 in Wicklow and 3 in Louth), 17 of which have a population of over 10,000.

 Major settlements

 A list of the ten largest settlements in the mid-east.
 County capitals are included and are shown in bold.